FACE-Amrita-Bengaluru/Website/README.md

 # FACE Amrita Bengaluru ![](https://komarev.com/ghpvc/?username=AravindVNair99&label=Views)

-Official source code of FACE Amrita Bangalore website along with CSI, ACM, and ACM-W chapters of Amrita Bangalore.
+Official source code of FACE Amrita Bangalore website

+Visit <https://faceaseb.com> to know more about FACE and it's sister clubs such as ACM, ACM-W, CSI, FORGE and CodeChef at Amrita School of Engineering, Bengaluru.

-# :octocat: How to contribute?
+## :octocat: How to contribute?

 All contributions are welcome!
 Code, documentation, graphics or even design suggestions are welcome; use GitHub to its fullest.
-Submit pull requests, contribute tutorials or other wiki contents -- whatever you have to offer, it would be appreciated!
+Feel free to open issue trackers for bugs or features or send in fixes / features via pull requests - whatever you have to offer, it would be appreciated!
+Make sure to open an issue tracker before sending in a PR.

 Please read [CONTRIBUTING.md](CONTRIBUTING.md) for details on contributing.

-# :scroll: License
+## :scroll: License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

-# :family: Team
+## :family: Team

 - **Abhishek Venkata Sai Kandikattu** - _Front-end Developer for FACE_ - [Abhishek-Sai](https://github.com/Abhishek-Sai)
 - **Aravind V. Nair** - _Front-end, Back-end and DevOps for FACE, ACM and ACM-W_ - [AravindVNair99](https://github.com/AravindVNair99)